 As the American Psychological Association pointed out recently, traditional masculinity tends to be unhealthy.
 It contributes to problems in the personal sphere like depression, suicide, and violence.
 It also fuels the “toxic masculinity” that has tainted our wider society.
 It is the core behind the mistreatment of women.
 It contributes to an unwillingness to recognize the climate crisis.
 Given the way traditional views of manhood prize independence and see relying on others as weakness, many men seem unable to look critically at our interconnected world and economy.

-A traditional male approach to leadership also runs counter to what’s called for in organizations today.
+A traditional male leadership approach also runs counter to what’s called for in organizations today.
 Collaboration and persuasion are proving to be far more productive than displays of dominance.
 Plus, the accelerating pace of business makes old-school chains of command too slow to keep up with decentralized networks of trusted, connected colleagues.
 And the data shows vulnerability and empathy are more effective than ruthlessness, phony claims of strength, and emotional unavailability.

 I discovered as much in my work at Great Place to Work, the research and analytics firm behind the annual Fortune 100 Best Companies to Work For list.
 For the 2018 book I co-authored, A Great Place to Work For All, we studied 10,000 managers and found that the most effective leaders on indicators of productivity, agility, and employee retention had qualities more like the Buddha than a barking boss or an Atlas-like executive seeking to carry the company on his back.
 The top-performing “For All Leaders” were purpose-focused, fostered connections among their team, and humbly let others take the spotlight.